Verlihub/verlihub/ReadMe.md

 # Verlihub 1.7.0.0

-Verlihub is a NMDC server for Unix and Linux based operating systems that provides useful high level functionality such as:
+Verlihub is advanced NMDC protocol server for Linux operating systems that provides high level functionality such as:

   * Low RAM and CPU usage
   * It can hold more than 25k users
   * TLS-encrypted connection via NMDCS protocol, requires Go or FearTLS
   * Utility scripts for simple installation and hub management
-  * Export and import of hub setting via MySQL
+  * Export and import of hub setting via MySQL or MariaDB
   * User management with privilegies
   * Logging of user IPs and complete MyINFOs, requires Ledokol
   * Clients and connections management
-  * Extend functionality with Lua scripts
+  * Extend functionality with Lua and Python scripts
   * Generate statistics for your hub, requires Ledokol
   * Import users from PtokaX, Aquila or YnHub
   * Plus much more